Qatar 2022 organizers say French police yet to contact them

 World Cup organizing committee chairman Hassan Al-Thawadi said on Friday there was no reason for concern related to the Platini investigation as all other previous probes into the 2022 World Cup have cleared Qatar of wrongdoing.

+“We have been investigated, we have been looked into,” Al-Thawadi said.
+“The (Michael) Garcia investigation was a very thorough investigation, they looked into every aspect of our bid.
+And we were exonerated in the end.”

 Organizers also said that although alcohol is not as available in Qatar as in other countries, anyone “looking for a drink” during the World Cup will “surely find it.”

-Organizing committee CEO Nasser Al Khater reiterated “alcohol will be available in designated areas” in Qatar.
+Organizing committee CEO Nasser Al Khater said “alcohol will be available in designated areas” during the tournament in Qatar.

+Al Khater and Al-Thawadi spoke in Brazil during the Copa America, in which Qatar is playing as a guest for the first time.
+In an event in Sao Paulo, organizers unveiled former Brazil player Cafu as a World Cup ambassador.

+“I cannot give you any more comments because there is an investigation going on, other than saying that we have not been contacted by the French authorities,” said Al-Thawadi, who noted that Platini was questioned not only about Qatar 2022.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports